Lockcd11/nWoD-Homestuck-Conversion/NewMechanics/Classes.md

 Honestly, this is the easiest class of all to understand, even in it's most metaphorical.
 #### Mechanics
 Active powerful abilities, no passives here.
 Damage (not necessarily physical) rather than buffs.
+##### Starting Skill
+Princes start with a dot in intimidation or a dot in a combat skill (Weapons, Athletics, Brawl, Firearms, Computers if you can justify it)

 ### Heir
 > One who invites change through [Aspect]